 Step-by-step instructions for assembling and using a removable cage segment are shown below and is also illustrated in the animation to the right.

-1. Use a CP09T or CP45T/M (0.50" thick) cage plate to create an interface for a removable cage segment.
-Pass two cage rods completely through the through holes in the cage plate and secure them via the side-located setscrews.
-The CP09T uses a 0.050" hex; the CP45T/M has a 2 mm hex.
-The remaining cage rods are passed halfway through the flexure cam locks of the fixed CP09T or CP45T/M cage plates.
+1. Use a CP45T(/M) 0.50" thick cage plate to create an interface for a removable cage segment.
+Pass two cage rods completely through the through holes in the cage plate and secure them using the side-located, 5/64" (2 mm) hex setscrews.
+The remaining cage rods are passed halfway through the flexure cam locks of the fixed CP45T(/M) cage plates.
 Do not tighten the flexure cam locks at this point.

 2. The removable cage segment can be constructed using the cage plates sold below.
-Slide the cage rods through the holes in each cage plate and tighten the side-located setscrews with a 5/64" (2.0 mm) hex key (CP45, CP45/M, or CP45T/M) or 0.050" (1.3 mm) hex key (CP09T).
-Please note that the cage rods in the removable segment need to be long enough so that they fit into the flexure clamp of the fixed CP09T or CP45T/M cage plates.
+Slide the cage rods through the holes in each cage plate and tighten the side-located setscrews with a 5/64" (2.0 mm) hex key.
+Please note that the cage rods in the removable segment need to be long enough so that they fit into the flexure clamp of the fixed CP45T(/M) cage plates.

 Cage System Overview

 The Cage Assembly System provides a convenient way to construct large optomechanical systems with an established line of precision-machined building blocks designed for high flexibility and accurate alignment.

 16 mm, 30 mm, and 60 mm Cage System Standards